 Gill had never touched a drop of alcohol in his life up to this point.
 Then he took a trip to France and discovered French wines and particularly fell in love with the white wines from the Montrachet region.
 The seeds were sown of what would eventually become a passion for the rest of his life.

 In 1975 Gil moved to San Francisco.
 At the young age of 30 he started making wine in his home on Nob Hill.
 Calling his home production “Nob Hill Cellars” he entered it in the Sonoma County Fair in 1978 and took third place.
 Not bad.
 In 1979 he took a trip up to Napa Valley to look for vineyard property.
 Finding an old abandoned stone winery building that dated to 1889 (this winery had been closed since Prohibition) he and several partners purchased the property.
-With three years of restoration they dug a cave and turned it from an old stone building overgrown by the surrounding forest into a beautiful estate property.
-And over the years this has became one of Napa’s most iconic wineries: Far Niente.
+With three years of restoration, they dug a cave and turned it from an old stone building overgrown by the surrounding forest into a beautiful estate property.
+And over the years this has become one of Napa’s most iconic wineries: Far Niente.

 Jeremy remembers taking a trip with his father to France when he was young and spending time in a wine château.
 One of the heirs of one of the wineries was about his age and told Jeremy that he was going to be the winemaker someday.
 Jeremy then asked his father if he could also be a winemaker.
 Gil told him, “If you are lucky, you can be, but you don’t have to be.”